mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Synchronize Settings

-* COULDN'T GET THIS TO WORK! settings.json never syncs
-* useful when using VS Code from more than one computer
+* useful when using VS Code from more than one computer or just to have an offline backup of settings
+* saves many things

+  * date and time of last upload
+  * list of installed extension and their versions
+  * custom keybindings including Windows and macOS versions
+  * user settings
+  * custom snippets for each language (JavaScript, TypeScript, ...)
+  * custom icons

 * install "Settings Sync" extension
 * follow instructions to create a Github personal access token named "code-settings-sync"
+* repeat on other computers
 * may need to restart VS Code
-* press alt-U
-* enter personal access token
-* enter gist id?
-* repeat on other computers
-* select these commands from the Command Palette to automate uploads and downloads of settings changes
+* to automate uploads and downloads of settings changes select these commands from the Command Palette
   * "Sync: Advanced Options > Toggle Auto-Download on Startup"
-    * adds "sync.autoDownload": true to settings.json
+    * adds "sync.autoDownload": true to user settings
   * "Sync: Advanced Options > Toggle Auto-Upload on Settings Change"
-    * adds "sync.autoUpload": true to settings.json
+    * adds "sync.autoUpload": true to user settings
+* to request a download without restarting, press alt-D (opt-D)
+* to see the gist it creates, browse <https://gist.github.com/mvolkmann>
+  and look for mvolkmann/cloudSettings
 * does it merge changes or overwrite them?
+* to share your settings with others
+  * by default, a secret Gist is created and only you can see it
+  * to create a new, public Gist that can be shared with others, open the Command Palette, select "Sync : Advanced Options" and select "Share Settings with Public GIST"
+    * replaces the private Gist with a public one
+  * other users can download settings from your public Gist, but they can't upload their settings to your Gist

 ## Tab Navigation